Fact checked

 In this article:

-To help you decide if an online will is the right fit for you, we’re addressing all the common questions around online wills and how to make them below.
+In our recent survey of more than 1,000 Canadians, over three in four parents (77%) indicated that they’re open to using an online will platform to create their will.
+So to help you decide if an online will is the right fit for you, this article will address all the common questions around online wills, their legality, and how to make them.

 Willful web app on a computer and phone